 All MPhil/PhD students can access a wide range of MSc modules and other training programmes across City, normally without charge.
 Attendance at these programmes is discussed with and, if appropriate, approved by the student's supervision team.

 A number of workshops, seminars and retreats are organised specifically for research degrees students across the School and within particular areas.
 Students are also invited to attend the research seminars that are organised for academic staff.

 Institution-wide research related activities can also contribute to your development as a researcher.
 An annual programme of research and enterprise development activities is kept under review and updated in response to feedback from research students and academic and research staff.
 Find out more.

 For more information about Graduate degrees, please see the visit the City Graduate School.

 In the first, instance, we recommend that you visit the relevant School and Research Centre to read about our research and establish areas of specific staff interest.
 This will enable you to identify whether the School of Health Sciences at City is the best place for your study.

 Following this you need to submit a formal online application with a curriculum vitae and a 1-2 page proposal of study.
 This should include:

 We realise that at this stage you may not have a completely clear plan of study, and that the proposal is likely to change after you begin study.
 The proposal gives us an idea of your writing and organisational ability, motivation and rationale for the study and potential wider benefits.

-Apply for a MPhil/PhD Research Degree in Nursing, Midwifery, Mental Health, Public Health and Health Services Research:
+Apply for a MPhil/PhD Research Degree in Nursing, Midwifery, Maternal Health, Neonatal or Child Health, Mental Health, Public Health and Health Services Research:

 Apply for a MPhil/PhD Research Degree in Language and Communication Science: